tomhoule/rfcs/grafbase/fine-grained-authorization.typ

 === Emerging standard: Authzen

-#link("https://openid.net/wg/authzen/")[Authzen] is a new standardization effort started in 2023 and hosted by the OpenID foundation.
+#authzen is a standardization effort started in 2023 and hosted by the OpenID foundation.
 Authzen wants to be to authentication what OpenID Connect is to user authentication.

-The different actors in the Authzen model and their roles is described by the *P\*P model*.
+The actors and their roles are described by the *P\*P model*:

 - *Policy Enforcement Point (PEP)*.
 The protected resource server.
+That is to say, the service that sits in the critical path of application requests.
 In our case, the Grafbase API.
 This role is often played by API Gateways.
-That issue is orthogonal, but we are exploring this for Grafbase Gateway.
+That issue is orthogonal, but we are exploring fleshing out support for acting as an Authzen PEP in Grafbase Gateway.
 - *Policy Decision Point (PDP)*.
 The authorization service.
+When a PEP receives a request, it sends a query to the PDP.
+The PDP then makes the access decision by evaluating the request against the policies it receives from the PAP and the data it gathers from the PIP.
+The PDP can also act as both PAP and PIP, depending on the implementation.
 - *Policy Information Point (PIP)*.
+The PIP provides the PDP with the necessary context and attributes to make a decision.
+This can include information about the user (like their session validity), the resource, the environment, and other business-related attributes, in addition to the context provided by the PEP.
 - *Policy Administration Point (PAP)*.
+The PAP is responsible for creating, managing, and updating the access control policies that the PDP will use.
+This allows for centralized control over authorization rules.

+In this RFC, we will focus on the PEP and PDP.
+The PEP will be the Grafbase API.
+The PDP will be either embedded in the Grafbase API, or an external service, depending on the configuration of a specific Enterprise Platform deployment.

 https://openid.net/how-authzen-and-shared-signals-caep-complement-each-other/